javonnii/classifying_marine_mammals_vocals_with_CNN_and_Dolby/README.md

 ![](images/CNN_prediction.png)

-Whereas, the CNN model clearly recognized two sources in the audio file as "False Killer Whale and Dolphin."
+The CNN model clearly recognized two sources in the audio file as "False Killer Whale and Dolphin."

 <hr>